PiotrNawrot/nanoT5/README.md

 python -m nanoT5.main task=ft \
     model.name={google/t5-v1_1-base,google/t5-base-lm-adapt} \
     model.random_init={true,false} \
-    model.klass={local_t5,hf_t5} \
     model.checkpoint_path={"","/path/to/pytorch_model.bin"}
 ```

-`model.klass={local_t5,hf_t5}` differentiates between the simplified, and a bit faster, implementation of the T5 model in this repository and the original HuggingFace implementation.
-The former doesn't support loading weights from HuggingFace Hub, so you need to specify the path to the checkpoint.
-The latter supports both loading weights from HuggingFace Hub and from a local path.
-Both models share the same underlying architecture, and their checkpoints have the same format.
-During pre-training, we use the simplified implementation, while during fine-tuning, we stick to the HuggingFace implementation as it is more flexible and fast enough.

-Setting `model.random_init=false model.klass=hf_t5 model.checkpoint_path=""` corresponds to downloading pre-trained weights from HuggingFace Hub.
+Setting `model.random_init=false model.checkpoint_path=""` corresponds to downloading pre-trained weights from HuggingFace Hub.

-Setting `model.random_init=false model.klass=local_t5 model.checkpoint_path="/path/to/pytorch_model.bin"` corresponds to using the weights [**pre-trained**](#pre-training) with nanoT5.
+Setting `model.random_init=false model.checkpoint_path="/path/to/pytorch_model.bin"` corresponds to using the weights [**pre-trained**](#pre-training) with nanoT5.

-Setting `model.random_init=true model.klass=local_t5 model.checkpoint_path=""` corresponds to a random initialisation.
+Setting `model.random_init=true model.checkpoint_path=""` corresponds to a random initialisation.

 ### Rouge-L on the held-out test-set across different pre-training budgets:

-In the figure below, we compare the performance of our model trained within different time budgets ([4](nanoT5/configs/task/pt_4h.yaml), [8](nanoT5/configs/task/pt_8h.yaml), [12](nanoT5/configs/task/pt_12h.yaml), [16](nanoT5/configs/task/pt_16h.yaml), [20](nanoT5/configs/task/pt_20h.yaml), [24](nanoT5/configs/task/pt_24h.yaml) hours) with the original T5-base-v1.1 model weights available through Huggingface Hub and its version adapted for Language Modelling (*google/t5-base-lm-adapt*).
-We observe that model in our repository for 16 hours on a single GPU is only 0.2 RougeL worse on average than the original T5-base-v1.1 model, despite being pre-trained on 150x less data (According to the [T5 paper](https://arxiv.org/pdf/1910.10683.pdf), they pre-train their models for a millions steps with a batch size 2048.
-Our 16 hours config does 53332 steps with a batch size 256.).
-Configs to reproduce these experiments are available [here](nanoT5/configs/task/).
+In the figure below, we compare the performance of the model trained in this repository under different time budgets ([4](nanoT5/configs/task/pt_4h.yaml), [8](nanoT5/configs/task/pt_8h.yaml), [12](nanoT5/configs/task/pt_12h.yaml), [16](nanoT5/configs/task/pt_16h.yaml), [20](nanoT5/configs/task/pt_20h.yaml), [24](nanoT5/configs/task/pt_24h.yaml) hours) with the original T5-base-v1.1 model weights available through Huggingface Hub and its version adapted for Language Modelling (*google/t5-base-lm-adapt*).
+We observe that model trained in our repository for 16 hours on a single GPU is only 0.2 RougeL worse on average than the original T5-base-v1.1 model, despite being pre-trained on 150x less data (According to the [T5 paper](https://arxiv.org/pdf/1910.10683.pdf), they pre-train their models for one million steps with a batch size 2048.
+Our 16 hours config does 53332 steps with a batch size 256).
+Checkpoint explicitly adapted for Language Modelling (*google/t5-base-lm-adapt*) performs better than the original T5-base-v1.1 model and our model, however, this goes beyond the scope of this repository.
+We share the model's weights after pre-training for 24 hours on [HuggingFace Hub](https://huggingface.co/pnawrot/nanoT5-base), which you can download and fine-tune on SNI using nanoT5.

 ![ft_rougeL](assets/downstream.png)